 The prices for their first few releases are among the better value to price ratios for single vineyard Cabernet Sauvignon from a Napa boutique producer.

 Most of their wines are sold direct although they do have a tiny bit of distribution at select restaurants in the San Francisco, San Jose, Los Angeles, Boston and New York – as well as on Richard Branson’s Necker Island in the Caribbean and select other British Virgin Island locations.
-For more information, join their mailing list or to purchase wine (available in minimum case increments), visit, www.nextdoorwine.com
+And locally, select wines are available at Calistoga Wine Stop.
+For more information, to join their mailing list or to purchase wine (available in minimum case increments), visit, www.nextdoorwine.com